Effective Progress in Special Education, what does it mean and how is it determined?

 Regularly Monitor Progress:

 Ensure that progress is regularly monitored and reported.
 If progress reports are not being provided, request them.
-Analyze the data to identify trends or patterns in the student's performance.
+Determine any trends or patterns in the student's performance by analyzing the data.

 Seek Additional Assessments: